Roskilde Municipality

-The biggest city is Roskilde, the municipality covers an area of 212 km², and it has a total population of around 90,000 (2022).
+The biggest city is Roskilde, the municipality covers an area of 212 km2, and it has a total population of 91,623 (2025).
 Its current mayor is Tomas Breddam.
 He is a member of Socialdemokraterne.

 Neighboring municipalities are Egedal to the northeast, Greve and Solrød to the southeast, Høje-Taastrup to the east, Køge to the south and Lejre to the west.
 To the north-west is Roskilde Fjord.

 Roskilde University is located in the municipality.

 By January 1, 2007 the former Roskilde municipality was merged with Gundsø and Ramsø municipalities into the current one, as the result of Kommunalreformen ("The Municipal Reform" of 2007).
 The name of the new municipality is still "Roskilde Kommune".
 The town hall is situated in the city of Roskilde, at Køgevej 80.

-It formerly belonged to Roskilde County.
+It is the former county hall of Roskilde County.

 Urban areas

 The ten largest urban areas in the municipality are: